shubh1999/EEG-signal-processing/README.md

 # EEG-signal-processing
 # Signal Processing Of EEG Signals Using Machine Learning

-_The aim of this project is to collect the raw electrical signals from a human brain using a neuro headset and then process these signals using machine learning so as to recognise the activity performed by the user._
+_The aim of this project is to collect the raw electrical signals from a human brain using a neuro headset and then process these signals using machine learning so as to recognise the activity performed by the user and then send the data to the bot to make it respond accordingly._

 ### Applications: